indigobook/text/README.md

 # indigo-book-converter

-THis is a bare-bones proof-of-concept demo of conversion from a document saved from Word as "Web Page" to cleaner HTML, while preserving (or transforming) selected features of the original.
+This is a bare-bones proof-of-concept demo of conversion from a document saved from Word as "Web Page" to cleaner HTML, while preserving (or transforming) selected features of the original.